indygreg/mozilla-central-legacy/README.txt

 are executed automatically.

 The unified build tool also has nifty output formatting.
-By default, output is very silent, so you only see high-level logging to stdout.
+By default, output is very silent, so you only see high-level logging to stderr.
 Even when you run configure, you just see "starting configure" [wait 10 seconds] "Configure finished."
 Of course, you can turn on verbose mode to see everything.
 Each output line contains a relative timestamp from action start so you can see how long things are taking.
-There is also a forensic log mode which writes newline- delimited JSON objects describing each entry.
-This allows for easier machine consumption of logs without having to write a complicated parser.
+There is also a forensic log mode which writes newline- delimited JSON arrays.
+Each entry consists of a tuple of:

+  * UNIX time
+  * string action (strongly enumerated)
+  * Object with metadata describing action

+This makes parsing much, much easier since data is strongly typed.
+You just need to write a switch statement keyed off the action for each entry.
+RelEng should love this.

 Derecursified Makefile Generation
 ---------------------------------